Harvey O'Connor: Later years

 In later years, O'Connor was a professional author, writing a number of non-fiction books accentuating the lifestyles of the rich and powerful and the difficult situation of the working class for commercial publishers.
 Some of his publications include Mellon's Millions, The Astors, The Guggenheims, History of the Oil Workers International, and The Empire of Oil.

 O'Connor remained politically active throughout his life, serving as chairman of the Emergency Civil Liberties Committee from 1954 to 1963 and as chairman of the National Committee to Abolish the House Un-American Activities Committee in 1964.

+O'Connor was a sponsor of the Fair Play for Cuba Committee.

 In 1964, O'Connor published his memoirs, regarded by historians as an important work detailing the history of the radical movement of Washington state during the first decades of the 20th century.

 Personal and death

-O'Connor married Jessie Lloyd O'Connor, a fellow journalist and social activist, born in Winnetka, Illinois on February 14, 1904, and granddaughter of Henry Demarest Lloyd (1847–1903), a 19th-century American progressive political activist and pioneer muckraking journalist.
+O'Connor married Jessie Lloyd O'Connor, a fellow journalist and social activist, born in Winnetka, Illinois, on February 14, 1904, and granddaughter of Henry Demarest Lloyd (1847–1903), a 19th-century American progressive political activist and pioneer muckraking journalist.

 On August 29, 1987, he died of heart failure at his home in Little Compton, Rhode Island.
 (Jesse died a little over a year later on December 24, 1988, in Fall River, Massachusetts.)